The User Input Control component enables you to control your dashboard display according to variables assigned to that component.

 - Text Field enables users to type in a term and search for values.

-- Drop-Down List enables users to pick from one or more pre-defined values:
+- Drop-Down List or Multi-Select Drop-Down List enables users to pick from one or more pre-defined values:

 - Values: The list of possible values to be assigned to the variable associated with the drop-down list.